ryo-asashi/midr/README.md

 <!-- badges: end -->

-The `midr` package is designed to provide a model-agnostic method for interpreting black-box machine learning models by creating a globally interpretable surrogate of the target model.
-The basic concepts underlying the package were developed as a functional decomposition technique called *Maximum Interpretation Decomposition* (MID).
+The **midr** package is designed to provide a model-agnostic method for interpreting black-box machine learning models by creating a globally interpretable surrogate of the target model using a functional decomposition technique called *Maximum Interpretation Decomposition* (MID).

-For the theoretical details of MID, see Iwasawa and Matsumori (2025)
+For the theoretical details of MID, see Iwasawa & Matsumori (2025)
-\[Forthcoming\], and for the technical details of the `midr` package, see Asashiba, Kozuma and Iwasawa (2025) \[Forthcoming\].
+\[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025) \[Forthcoming\].

 ## Installation